fizx/drupal-apachesolr/README.txt

 faceted search on facets ranging from content author to taxonomy to arbitrary CCK fields.

-The module comes with a schema.xml and solrconfig.xml file which should be used in your Solr installation.
+The module comes with a schema.xml, solrconfig.xml, and protwords.txt file which must be used in your Solr installation.

 This module depends on the search framework in core.
 However, you may not want the core searches and only want Solr search.
 If that is the case, you want to